ncpleslie/Acer-V7-Aspire-482PG/DSDT-SSDT/Readme.md

 Pre-patched DSDT/SSDT are avaliable but I'd recommend patching your own.
 If using Clover, then push ```F4``` to dump DSDT/SSDT into EFI/Clover/ACPI/Origin
 Place all patched DSDT/SSDTs into the EFI/Clover/ACPI/patched folder

+I have used MaciASL to apply these patches, using [Rehabman's Repository of patches for Laptops](https://github.com/RehabMan/Laptop-DSDT-Patch).

 **Patches applied**

 **DSDT**